JPZ13/dpm/README.md

 ### Shoutout

-Special thank you to [fermayo](https://github.com/fermayo) who did the initial [POC](https://github.com/fermayo/dpm) I substantially modified the project later during Docker's Hack Week and continued working on it subsequently.
+Special thank you to [fermayo](https://github.com/fermayo) who did the initial [POC](https://github.com/fermayo/dpm).
+I heavily modified the project later during Docker's Hack Week and continued working on it subsequently.
 Also thank you to Krish for organizing Docker Hack Week, despite leaving me off the ballot for voting. :grin: